bihealth/sodar-core/docs/source/getting_started.rst

 your Django site are listed below.
 For a complete requirement list, see the ``requirements`` and ``utility`` directories in the repository.

-- Ubuntu (20.04 Focal recommended and supported) / CentOS 7
+- Ubuntu (24.04 LTS recommended and supported)
 - System library requirements (see the ``utility`` directory and/or your own Django project)
 - Python 3.9-3.11 (3.11 recommended)